Senior couple smiling out a window

 EnergyAustralia seniors

-All EnergyAustralia deals are compatible with state government senior concessions and rebates.
+All EnergyAustralia deals are also compatible with state government senior concessions and rebates.

-To do this, you will need to make a ‘My Account’ and update your details.
-Once you’re done, your electricity concession should take effect immediately.
+To do this, you will need to access your ‘My Account’ hub on EnergyAustralia’s website and update your details.
+Once you’re done, your electricity concession should take immediate effect.

 If you’re a pensioner shopping around for senior-friendly deals, we recommend looking out for the following: